mcarlson/IM_Demo_InstallingScripts/README.md

 We use [Ansible](https://www.ansible.com/) for scripting and [Digital Ocean](https://www.digitalocean.com/) for hosting.
 These Ansible scripts borrow from [ssdnodes-ansible-provision](https://github.com/joelhans/ssdnodes-ansible-provision.git)

-See the [Functional demo sandbox tasks](https://docs.google.com/document/d/19TgKog4yiA3Ci6LXUNfK-ui8OdtBZuXniyWYbH4L5LY/edit#heading=h.h9szyt5mczga) for more details.
+See the [Functional demo sandbox tasks](https://docs.google.com/document/d/19TgKog4yiA3Ci6LXUNfK-ui8OdtBZuXniyWYbH4L5LY/edit#heading=h.h9szyt5mczga) for more details on this project.

 ## Initial setup